IA-MAI/Fast-Robust-ICP/README.md

 ## Compilation

 The code is compiled using [CMake](https://cmake.org/) and requires [Eigen](https://eigen.tuxfamily.org/).
-It has been tested on Ubuntu 16.04 with gcc 5.4.0 and on Windows with Visual Studio 2015.
+It has been tested on Ubuntu 24.04 with gcc 13.2.0 and on Windows with Visual Studio 2015.

 Follow the following steps to compile the code:

-1) Make sure Eigen is installed.
-We recommend version 3.3+.
-	- Download Eigen from eigen.tuxfamily.org and extract it into a folder 'eigen' within the 'include' folder.
-Make sure the files 'include/eigen/Eigen/Dense' and 'include/eigen/unsupported/Eigen/MatrixFunctions' can be found
-	- Alternatively: On Ubuntu, use the command "apt-get install libeigen3-dev" to install Eigen.

-2) Create a build folder 'build' within the root directory of the code
+1) Create a build folder 'build' within the root directory of the code

-3) Run cmake to generate the build files inside the build folder, and compile the source code:
+2) Run cmake to generate the build files inside the build folder, and compile the source code:
     - On linux, run the following commands within the build folder:
     ```
    $ cmake -DCMAKE_BUILD_TYPE=Release ..